videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/screenshare/other-platforms.md

 hide_title: false
 hide_table_of_contents: false
 description: Share your Screen features quick integrate in Javascript, React JS and React native android with Video SDK to add live video & audio conferencing to your applications.
-sidebar_label: JS, ReactJS and React Native Android
+sidebar_label: Other platforms
-pagination_label: JS, ReactJS and React Native Android
+pagination_label: Other platforms
 keywords:
   - Start Screen share
   - Stop Screen share